 Restoration of the Caves

 While some of the sculptures at Elephanta have survived through the centuries, most of them have been ruined.
 Scholars blame various sources.
 Some say the rulers of the Gujarat Sultanate had defaced the figures while others say that Portuguese soldiers used the caves as a firing range and used the sculptures for target practice.
 The Elephanta Caves were an active site of worship till the advent of the Portuguese.
-The Marathas have also been blamed for hastening the impending doom of the caves by deliberately damaging the artwork here in the 17th century.

 In 1871, archaeologist James Burgess drew sketches of the site and published The Rock Temples of Elephanta, highlighting their condition.
 Then, in 1875, a royal banquet drew further attention to these monuments.
 Albert Edward, Prince of Wales (later King Edward VII), embarked on an extensive tour of India that year.
 During his visit to Bombay in November 1875, the Governor of Bombay, Sir Philip Wodehouse, organised a formal banquet for the royal party inside the Main Cave at Elephanta.
 About 400 people attended the dinner!

 In 1905, six stone sculptures were discovered below the ground in the Main Cave.
 They include a four-faced figure of Brahma or Shiva, and a figure of Mahishasurmardini.
 The existence of loose sculptures suggests that besides the rock-cut caves, there must also have been structural temples here.